-But it is also possible to play with number of columns and rows and fiddle with the units in the Margin section to let everything fit and the measurements for the margins are calculated at the same time.
-I will explain everything in detail in a later article but a seasoned grid user will most likely get this idea at once.
-The size of the text box is also a subject for that article or maybe a separate one.
+But it is also possible to play with the number of columns and rows and fiddle with the units in the Margin section to let everything fit and the measurements for the margins are calculated at the same time.
+I will explain everything in detail in a later article, but a seasoned grid user will most likely get this idea at once.
+The size of the text box is also a subject for that section or maybe a separate one.
 It’s a little and cool secret which I will let you in on very soon.

 For now, it is probably best to take a screen shot of your finished calculations and paste into InDesign or Illustrator for reference.
-The Easy Grid Calculator is still in progress and more features will be added later.
+The Easy Grid Calculator is still in progress, and more features will be added later.